How to Install Sublime Text on Ubuntu 26.04, 24.04 and 22.04

 Avoid Duplicate Sublime Text APT Sources

-If you switched to the manual source in this guide and still see an older Extrepo file, remove the Extrepo source file and refresh APT.
+If you switched to the manual source above and still see an older Extrepo file pointing to the same Sublime HQ repository, remove that duplicate Extrepo source file and refresh APT.

 sudo apt update